Complete Your Cultural Experience At The MCA Cafe

 What makes the cafe child-friendly: the friendly staff, adaptable menu, outdoor space and the exciting view.

 Atmosphere: generally very warm with visitors from a wide range of backgrounds including a number of other families.

 Value for money: not cheap (mains range from $18-$32, small bites from $8-$28 and the children’s menu from $12-$16) however the quality is fantastic and the portion size very generous.

 Special features and fun bits: the menu designed to reflect the cultural background of major exhibitors, the fabulous homemade soft drinks.
 Who is the cafe best suited to: anyone really!
 The clientele is extremely diverse.

 What did you love: the view, the delicious and exciting menu and the accommodating nature of the kitchen and staff.

-More info: visit the MCA cafe’s website
+For more info, visit the MCA Cafe’s website

 Reviews get lonely too